 Many solo travellers to Malaysia have a pleasant and hassle-free trip, though there are, as with most places in the world, certain risks associated with travelling alone in Malaysia.
-If you are planning a solo trip to Malaysia here is a little advise to keep safe:
+If you are planning a solo trip to Malaysia, these tips will help you stay safe;

 - Avoid walking alone at night and be cautious of over-friendly strangers.

 - Try and steer clear of quiet areas and don’t carry lots of cash or expensive electronics.